machanirobotics/rules_mrobotics/README.md

-# Genesis rules
+# MR bazel rules

-Various bazel rules used by genesis.
+Various bazel rules used by MR.